kansaineil/hype-annotation-guidelines-eacl26/Importance/imperative.md

 ---

 ### **2. Hyperbolic**
-Often **hyperbolic**, especially when asserting urgency without clear constraints.
+Often **hyperbolic**.
-Hyperbolicity may be reduced if strong counter-signals (e.g. grounds or limitation framing) are present.
+This may be reduced if strong counter-signals are present.

 <details>
 <summary><em>Examples</em></summary>